Black Roses (album): Background

 According to Dynasty Recordings' MySpace profile, the band rested in Helsinki during the winter 2006 and also wrote songs for the upcoming album.
-They had met the producer Desmond Child at a concert in Dominican Republic 3 November.
-Guitarist Pauli Rantasalmi told The Rasmus had written around 30 songs, 11 of which were chosen for the album.
-The band started recording the new album in Dynasty Studios, Helsinki, Finland 17 September 2007 for a month and in the end of the year went to Nashville to go on.
-Smaller parts were recorded in Stockholm, Singapore, Berlin and Greece too.
+They had met the producer Desmond Child at a concert in the Dominican Republic 3 November.
+Guitarist Pauli Rantasalmi said that the Rasmus had written around 30 songs, 11 of which were chosen for the album.
+The band started recording the new album in Dynasty Studios, Helsinki, Finland, on 17 September 2007 for a month and at the end of the year went to Nashville to continue.
+Smaller parts were recorded in Stockholm, Singapore, Berlin and Greece.
 While Desmond Child was the main producer, he was helped by Harry Sommerdahl.
 Michael Wagener was the mixer for Black Roses except "Livin' in a World Without You", which was mixed by Niclas Flyckt.
 The album was originally planned to be released in March, but was delayed due to new songs the band still wanted to record, including "Livin' in a World Without You".
-The album's sound is generally less heavy than that of Hide from the Sun.
-However, a few of the album's songs, such as "Ten Black Roses", "The Fight", and "Lost and Lonely", contain symphonic rock/metal elements.

-It's also around that year that another song has been released, called "Yesterday You Threw Away Tomorrow", often affiliated with this album.

 Singles

 The first single "Livin' in a World Without You" was released on 10 September and for radio stations in July.
 The music video for "Livin' in a World Without You" was shot on 3 July in Stockholm, and released in August.
 The song was first played live on 5 July in NRJ in the Park in Berlin together with another new song, "Ten Black Roses".

-The second single will be "Justify", released later in autumn.
-It is quite low, dark and emotional song with some Depeche Mode influences.
-The Depeche Mode influence is only weak to this song especially, and can be attributed more generally to the music of The Rasmus.
-But parts of the melody line is an echo of The Cure hit song "Lullaby".
-This shows particularly in the first and last 30 seconds of the song.
+The second single was "Justify", released later in autumn.

-Lauri Ylönen stated on the Austrian television station Go TV, that the duet with Anette Olzon (Nightwish) was to be released later in 2009.
-The title of song is "October & April".
-It was released in November 2009.
+Lauri Ylönen stated on the Austrian television station Go TV, that a duet with Anette Olzon (Nightwish) was scheduled for later in 2009.
+"October & April" was released in November 2009.